-- 1.2.3 Valid Period and Routine Issuances.
+1.2.3 Valid Period and Routine Issuances.
 The TAF valid period (Y1Y1G1G1G2G2) is the next group.
 Scheduled 24-hour TAFs are issued four (4) times per day, at 0000, 0600, 1200, and 1800Z.
 The first two digits (Y1Y1) are the day of the month for the start of the TAF.
 The next two digits (G1G1) are the starting hour, and the last two digits (G2G2) are the ending hour of the valid period.
 A forecast period that begins at midnight UTC will be annotated as 00.
 If the end time of a valid period is at midnight UTC, it is annotated as 24.
-For example, a 00Z TAF issued on the 9th of the month would have a valid period of 090024. - 1.2.4.
+For example, a 00Z TAF issued on the 9th of the month would have a valid period of 090024.

+1.2.4.
 Wind Group.
-The initial time period and any subsequent FM and BECMG groups will begin with a mean surface wind forecast (dddffGfmfmKT) for that period.
-Wind forecasts will be expressed as the mean three-digit direction (ddd relative to true north) rounded to the nearest ten degrees and the mean wind speed in knots (ff) for the time period.
+The initial time period and any subsequent FM groups will begin with a mean surface wind forecast (dddffGfmfmKT) for that period.
+Wind forecasts will be expressed as the mean three-digit direction (ddd - relative to true north) rounded to the nearest ten degrees and the mean wind speed in knots (ff) for the time period.
 If wind gusts are forecast (gusts are defined as rapid fluctuations in wind speeds with a variation of 10 knots or more between peaks and lulls), they are indicated immediately after the mean wind speed by the letter G, followed by the peak gust speed expected.
 KT is appended to the end of the wind forecast group.
 Any wind speed of 100 knots or more will be encoded in three digits.
 Encode calm winds as 00000KT.

 The prevailing wind direction will be forecast for any speed GTE seven (7) knots.
-When it is not possible to forecast a prevailing surface wind direction due to its expected variability (variations in wind direction GTE 30 degrees), either for very light wind conditions or during convective activity, the forecast wind direction will be encoded as VRBffKT.
-Variable wind direction, for other than convective activity, must have a wind speed of one (1) through six (6) knots inclusive.
+When it is not possible to forecast a prevailing surface wind direction due to its expected variability (variations in wind direction GTE 30 degrees), the forecast wind direction will be encoded as VRBffKT.
+Two conditions where this can occur are very light winds and convective activity.
+Variable wind direction for very light winds must have a wind speed of one (1) through six (6) knots inclusive.
+For convective activity, the wind group may be encoded as VRBffGfmfmKT, where Gfmfm is the maximum expected wind gusts.
 VRB will not be used in the non-convective LLWS group (refer to Section 1.2.8).